jaehyungkim0/jaehyungkim0.github.io/_news/fheorg.md

 ---
 layout: post
 inline: true
-date: 2023-10-19
+date: 2023-11-02
 related_posts: false
 ---

-I will be presenting about ring packing and the HERMES paper at [FHE.org](https://fhe.org) on November 2nd.
-See this [meetup link](https://www.meetup.com/fhe-org/events/296843665/) for details.
+I presented about ring packing and the HERMES paper at [FHE.org](https://fhe.org).
+See this [link](https://fhe.org/meetups/038-HE_ring_packing_-_affordable_and_convenient) for details, including a video recording and slides.